veddan/rust-concurrent-hashmap/README.md

 Updates performed while iterating over the table may or may not be reflected in the iteration.
 Iterating works by locking a one partition at a time.

+## Copyright and License
+This work is copyright <insert year and copyright holder> and licensed under the MIT or Apache 2.0 license.